• Skip to primary navigation

 I don’t have an academic background in physics or math.
 Is completing a master’s program still possible?

 This is dependent on individual academic programs.
-A placement exam may be required for students that have not completed certain prerequisites.
-It is best to inquire the university directly about this.
+A placement exam may be required for students who have not completed certain prerequisites.
+It is best to inquire with the university directly about this.

 Are there other requirements I should know about?